Exclusive - Survey: Trouble for Amazon Prime's two-day deliveries?

 Amazon has increasingly tapped local and regional package delivery companies to cut costs and improve speeds.
 None of the firms Amazon lists as delivery partners on its website would comment for this article.

-This is the first time Reuters has conducted this survey, so it is unclear how Amazon fared in the past.
-In addition, Reuters did not compare delays at Amazon with other retailers.
+This is the first time Reuters has conducted this survey so it's unclear how Amazon fared in the past.
+In addition, Reuters didn't compare delays at Amazon with other retailers.
 The Reuters/Ipsos survey had a credibility interval of plus or minus 1.4 percentage points.

 Amazon's net shipping costs as a percentage of revenue have remained relatively constant over the last several years, at about 4.7 percent.